ts7n/ftc-manual/README.md

 ### File Search

 The file search feature should be enabled, and the vector store should have each page of the FTC Game Manual as a separately uploaded file.
-The name of each file should be in the format `Competition-Manual_PartXX.txt`, where `XX` is the page number.
+The name of each file should be in the format `Competition Manual - VXXX_PartYY.txt`, where `XXX` is the version number, and `YY` is the page number.
 It's okay if certain files fail to upload; this is because they're blank and will not need to be referenced anyways.

-You can download the files I provided to OpenAI [here](https://files.tlampert.net/ftc-game-manual.zip).